-We promoted parent engagement for parents of all student groups including unduplicated students and students with exceptional needs through regular communication.
-On a spring 2022 parent survey, 96% of parents feel that the school is a friendly environment, an increase from 91.8% in 2021.
-Ninety-one percent of all parents say they have the opportunity to participate in decision making committees, an increase from 83.6% in 2021.
-Ninety-three percent of parents say the school encourages them to be an active partner with the school in educating their child.
-Parents say they receive information about what their child should learn and be able to do in each grade (89% in 2022, 77% in 2021).
+We promoted parent engagement for parents of all student groups including Unduplicated and Students with Disabilities through regular communication.
+On a spring 2023 parent survey, 98% of parents feel the school is a friendly environment, an increase from 96% in 2022.
+Ninety-eight percent of all parents say they have the opportunity to participate in decision making committees, an increase from 91% in 2022.
+One hundred percent of parents believe the school encourages them to be an active partner in educating their child (93% in 2022).
+Parents say they receive information about what their child should learn and be able to do in each grade (92% in 2023, 89% in 2022, 77% in 2021).
+Our efforts to increase parent engagement by increasing communication and engagement opportunities has resulted in a steady increase in metrics related to school climate, parent involvement, and communication.